 - Placeholders can't contain any typos.
 If your placeholder can't be interpreted by the system, the entire placeholder will show up on the popup.

-5. An example of a custom popup using Dynamic Text Replacement
+5. An example of a custom popup using Smart tags

-The solution is to use the default value to create a campaign which displays the text 'Dear Visitor' for non-registered users, and displays their first name if they are registered.
+The solution is to use the default value to create a campaign that displays the text 'Dear Visitor' for non-registered users and displays their first name if they are registered.

-The below screenshot shows what this looks like in the popup editor in your OptiMonk dashboard.
+The below screenshot shows what this looks like in the Campaign editor in your OptiMonk dashboard:

 When the visitor is a registered user and their first name is available, the popup will look like this:

 When the visitor is not registered or logged in, the system will display the default value we provided in the placeholder.

 However, when you haven't specified a default value in the placeholder, and the data is not available, no text will be displayed.

 As you can see above, it’s important to define a default value in the event the popup may be displayed to a visitor and the data defined in your custom variable is not available.
 Otherwise, it may appear that some text or content is missing from your popup.

 Using Smart tags will customize your messages for specific visitors.
 By providing a default value you can make sure your popups continue to be effective for all visitors.